DarrenKirby/builds/README.md

 ## How it works

-All available software is centrally managed in a DBM database file, which is generally created from a CSV file.
+All available software is centrally managed in a DBM database file, which is created from a CSV file.
 This db collects the package names, versions, categories, websites, download sites, and a short description of the package.
 The frontend is a collection of Python scripts, functions, and classes which use this db to determine which software, and which version(s) of said software are available to install.